vegaprotocol/mlp-tools/README.md

 The important parameters of the markets are:

-	# c2: [network] this is the  multiple of open interest that we target for coverage by liquidity providers

-	# v: [network] this parameter is the multiple of the target coverage required as stake to secure the obligation
+	# v: [network] this parameter is the this parameter is the multiple of the margin required as coverage to secure the minimum stake obligation

-	# k: [network] this sets obligation (siskas), i.e. obligation = k * comitted stake
+	# k: [network] this sets obligation (siskas), i.e. obligation = k * committed stake

 	# stake_target_period: [network] take MAXIMUM open interest over this period when calculating stake target

-	# valuation_period: [netowrk] take SUM of traded volume over this period when calculating "valuation"
+	# valuation_period: [netowork] take SUM of traded volume over this period when calculating "valuation"

 ### Step 2 - creating liquidity provision commitments